ReiCHU31/Deep-Neural-Network-from-scratch-on-Image-Classification/README.md

 * 0 = cat

 ### Project goals:
-1. Building a **deep neural network from scratch** to classify dogs and cats images
+1. Building a b**deep neural network from scratch** to classify dogs and cats images

 2. **Tunning the hyperparameters** of the model in order to achieve high accuracy.
 This project explores the applicability of deep neural network by tunning these hyperparameters:
     * Learning rate